Table of Contents

 - Compliance with the requirements of the AAD and ATAGAA.

 While the Board travelled throughout Ontario in order to make its services more accessible prior to the onset of the COVID-19 pandemic, it shifted its previously in-person pre-hearing conferences, motions, and hearings to virtual platforms in mid-2020.
-A key activity for 2021-24 will be for the Board to explore the role of virtual hearings moving forward as we return to the workplace.
-Staff will be conducting an environmental scan of the role virtual hearings play for other provincial adjudicative agencies beginning in 2021-22.
+In 2021, staff began exploring the role of virtual hearings moving forward as we return to the workplace.
+Staff conducted an environmental scan of the role virtual hearings play for other provincial adjudicative agencies and will be exploring the ongoing role of virtual hearings in a post-pandemic environment.

-The Board has recruited two new Vice-Chairs and Members to replace those appointees whose terms expired in recent years.
+The Board recruited two new Vice-Chairs and three new Members in 2021, all to replace those appointees whose terms expired in recent years.
 The Board aims to increase its roster; this will increase the number of applications that can be heard, reducing the time to a hearing and completion of cases.

 The Board is responsive to and inclusive of the diversity of Ontario through its people and processes.
 Recruitment practices are coordinated with the Public Appointments Secretariat (PAS), ensuring a fair and transparent application process.

 Orientation, training and mentorship will continue to be provided to ensure these new members can address any issue that arises in proceedings.
 Members and staff will continue to be diligent in meeting the requirements of the Travel, Meal and Hospitality Expenses Directive.
 Hearing and travel arrangements will continue to be made in the most cost-effective manner.
 The Board respects its obligations under AODA.
 The Board will ensure its Business Plan, Annual Report, and other governance and public accountability documents comply with the AAD and the ATAGAA.
-In 2021/2022 the Board will complete a review of its mandate.
+The Board was notified in fall 2021 that its mandate will be reviewed in the coming years.

-The Board operates under a budget from the Ministry of Agriculture, Food and Rural Affairs and as such does not have its own audited financial statements.
+The Board operates under a budget from OMAFRA and as such does not have its own audited financial statements.
 The budget will be used to deliver the hearing services and other business priorities of the Board across the province.
 The budget includes money for members and staff for agency operating expenses associated with hearing service delivery costs related to transportation, communication, services, supplies and equipment.

 The Board conducts hearings throughout Ontario, as necessary, to improve its accessibility.
 The Board has been holding its hearings virtually via the Zoom online platform since the onset of COVID-19 in 2020.
 The Board will continue to hold virtual hearings as necessary.